Cherry Chase

 Living in Cherry Chase

-Cherry Chase is Sunnyvale's blue-chip family neighborhood.
+Cherry Chase is one of Sunnyvale's blue-chip neighborhoods.
 Located in west Sunnyvale near the Cupertino border, the neighborhood is anchored by Cherry Chase Elementary School (consistently rated 9/10) and Sunnyvale Middle School (rated 8/10), both within walking distance for most homes.
 The character is quintessential 1950s-60s Silicon Valley suburban: tree-lined cul-de-sacs, mature landscaping, and roughly 2,500 single-family homes built between 1950 and 1970.
-The "Cherry Chase Charmers" — Eichler-style modern homes and ranch homes with strong curb appeal — are the neighborhood signature.
+The "Cherry Chase Charmers", Eichler-style modern homes and ranch homes with strong curb appeal, are the neighborhood signature.

 The community feel is real.
 The Cherry Chase Neighborhood Association organizes block parties, holiday events, and informal gatherings.
-Many residents are second-generation, raising kids in the same homes they grew up in.
+Turnover is low — many homes stay in the same hands for decades.
 De Anza Park provides outdoor recreation with picnic grounds, sports facilities, and one of Sunnyvale's two skate parks.
 Highways 85 and 280 are minutes away, making access to Apple, Google, LinkedIn, and other major employers excellent.
 Sutter Health Palo Alto Medical Foundation is nearby for healthcare.

 A day here